Pali High Girls Lacrosse Wins First City Title; Boys Win Fourth in a Row

 “The year before I got here we actually lost [in the finals] so to win my freshman year and continue on that legacy is great,” said O’Rourke, an Emerson College commit.
 “The tougher schedule this year got us prepared.”

 While the boys warmed up for their game, Pali High’s girls were letting Ally Stahl score goal after goal to propel her team to a 9-3 halftime lead.
-It was 10-3 early in the second half before Birmingham scored quick goals, but got no closer.
+It was 10-3 early in the second half before Birmingham scored three quick goals, but got no closer.
 The Dolphins, who lost last spring’s title game by the same score, raised the trophy after five excruciating finals losses to the Patriots.
 Credit first-year coach Katlyne Duffey for giving them belief.

 “It feels incredible,” said Stahl, who along with her twin sister Sammy helped the Dolphins’ girls water polo team win its first City title in the winter.
 “We waited so long for this and it finally happened.
 I’m going to look at this medal for awhile.”